 Create a Passiv Account and Setup Your Target Portfolio

 Assuming you already have an account with Questrade that's fully funded.
 You'll need to create an account Passiv and link your Questrade account to it.
-After you'll be prompted to set up your target portfolio by either importing your existing holdings or building your target portfolio manually.
+You'll be prompted to set up your target portfolio by either importing your existing holdings or building your target portfolio manually.
+This is the time to build your Canadian Couch Potato portfolio (or any other portfolio you’d like to follow).

 Passiv will display the trades needed to maintain your portfolio's target allocation and give you an accuracy score to indicate how close you are to your target.
 By default it will show you which underweight ETFs in your target allocation should be purchased based on the available cash in your account.
 However you can alter the calculated trades to let you sell overweight assets, keep currencies separate and do dollar-cost averaging.
 Elite users can have those calculated trades placed in their Questrade account using one-click trades.